The Clash | Tunes + Guitar Lessons

 [rcb-consent type=”change” tag=”link” text=”Change privacy settings”]

-Formed in London in 1976, The Clash (Joe Strummer, Mick Jones, Paul Simonon, Nicky Headon) released their self-titled debut album the following year.
+Formed in London in 1976, The Clash—Joe Strummer, Mick Jones, Paul Simonon, and Nicky Headon—released their self-titled debut the following year.

-The debut reached #12 in the U.K. as an album, however, the singles didn’t do as well.
-Still, tunes from this album have become punk classics and perhaps have had more of an impact on other punk bands than they did on the general public.
+The album reached #12 in the U.K., though the singles didn’t perform as well.
+Still, tracks from The Clash have since become punk classics, arguably influencing other punk bands more than they resonated with the mainstream at the time.

-The title track did well as a lead single getting into the top 20 in the U.K. The album sold a million copies in the U.S. Rolling Stone magazine ranked it as the 8th best album of all time.
-By now, everybody knew who The Clash was.
+The title track reached the U.K. top 20, and the album sold over a million copies in the U.S. London Calling would later be ranked by Rolling Stone as the 8th greatest album of all time.
+By now, The Clash had truly arrived.

-The cover definitely deserves a mention as well.
-Referencing Elvis’s debut with the font and colour, although instead of singing and playing an acoustic guitar like Elvis did, The Clash smashed an electric bass up on stage.
-It was voted the best album cover of all time by Q Magazine.
+The cover of London Calling definitely deserves a mention.
+It pays homage to Elvis’s debut album with a similar font and colour scheme, but instead of Elvis singing and playing an acoustic guitar, The Clash’s image features Paul Simonon smashing an electric bass on stage.
+This iconic cover was voted the best album cover of all time by Q Magazine.

-During a tour the following year, The Clash started to fall apart and their final album didn’t come out until 1985.
-Upon release, the band soon dissolved.
-The press called it “one of the most disastrous albums released by a major artist”.
+By the time of their tour the following year, The Clash was falling apart, and their final album was released in 1985.
+The album, which received harsh reviews, marked the band’s downfall.
+The press called it “one of the most disastrous albums released by a major artist.”
+Less than a decade after their formation, The Clash were no more.

 The Clash Tunes | Related Pages